 (As Henry had already declared himself King, the sincerity of this statement is questionable).

 Henry’s ruse (if ruse it was) failed to flush the boys out.
 No one came forward.
 The search (apparently) failed to find them, either dead or alive.
-Henry then declared them dead at the hands of Richard III (it is possible that is what he believed at the time).
-That left the boys cousin, the 12-year-old Edward, Earl of Warwick (the son of Edward IV’s long dead brother, the Duke of Clarence), as the legitimate heir to the throne.
-Henry had just accused Richard III of murdering the Princes in the Tower, so he could hardly do the same to Edward of Warwick, not straight away at any rate.
-So, he locked him in the Tower, pending a more suitable moment for his disposal (see below).
+Henry then assumed the princes dead at the hands of Richard III, and although at that time he made no direct accusation (that came later), it is possible that is what he believed at the time.
+That left the boys cousin, the 12-year-old Edward, Earl of Warwick - the son of Edward IV’s long dead younger brother, George Duke of Clarence – as the legitimate heir to the throne.
+Henry’s throne was still insecure.
+He did not want to risk the odium that would result from murdering the innocent Earl of Warwick.
+Not straight away at any rate.
+He locked the lad in the Tower, pending a more suitable moment for him to order Edward of Warwick’s disposal (he only had to wait a few years, as we shall see).

-Henry wished to marry the Edward IV’s daughter Elizabeth of York as this would strengthen his reign by a union of the Houses of Lancaster and York.
-He could not do this while Elizabeth was still officially illegitimate, so Henry’s next steps were to persuade Parliament to re-legitimize all Edward IV’s children by Elizabeth Woodville, gather up and destroy all copies of the earlier disinheriting Act Titulus Regulus [3], and (an obvious and necessary step) arrest Bishop Stillington for perjury.
-That done, Henry married Elizabeth: she became the mother of Henry VIII.
+Henry wished to marry Edward IV’s daughter Elizabeth of York as this would strengthen his reign by a union of the Houses of Lancaster and York.
+He could not do this while Elizabeth was still officially illegitimate, so Henry’s next steps were to persuade Parliament to re-legitimize all Edward IV’s children by Elizabeth Woodville, gather up and destroy all copies of the earlier disinheriting Act Titulus Regius [3], and (an obvious and necessary step) arrest Bishop Stillington for perjury.
+That done, Henry married Elizabeth.
+She became the mother of next Tudor king Henry VIII and the founder of the Tudor dynasty.

-Twenty years later, two historians writing in the reign of Henry VIII – Polydore Vergil in 1513 and Thomas More in 1519 – sexed-up the Tudor narrative of the events of 1483-85 with added drama and evidence-free detail.
+Twenty or more years later, two Tudor historians during the reign of Henry VIII – Polydore Vergil (Henry VII’s paid historian) in 1513 and Thomas More around 1520 – sexed-up the Tudor narrative of the events of 1483-85 with added melodrama and evidence-free detail.
 During the reign of Elizabeth I, these histories were used by William Shakespeare as the basis for his play Richard III.
-In Shakespeare’s version, Richard as not just a ruthless opportunist (undoubtedly true) but a physically and mentally deformed psychopath to boot (but Richard got all the best lines).
+In Shakespeare’s version, Richard as not just a ruthless opportunist – undoubtedly true – but a physically and mentally deformed psychopath to boot.

 WHAT HAPPENED NEXT